-The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.
+The key to having phenomenal workouts is a steady routine of great pre-workout meals.

-The key to achieving great workouts is thorough preparation.
-The worst feeling for a lifter is to train hard and often but see no changes in their physique or performance.
+The key to great workout performance is definitely not an overpriced “pre-workout” powder.
+To have great workouts, you need to be well-prepared.
+The worst feeling for a lifter is to train hard and often but to see no changes in his or her physique or performance.

 A Lack Of Results